Tony-Xiayi-Ding/Tony-Xiayi-Ding.github.io/aboutme.md

 This personal website is dedicated to showcase some of the projects that I've done recently.
 Here's a list of my projects that are on this website:

 - Project 1: My BST-260 Final Project on All-NBA teams prediction (using R).
-  - I chose this project because I'm a huge fan of basketball🏀.
 - Project 2: Diabetes Readmission Prediction (using Python)